 All payables, accrued liabilities and long-term obligations are reported in the government-wide financial statements.
 Debt premiums and discounts are deferred and amortized over the life of the debt using the straight-line method (as it approximates the effective interest method) if material.
 Debt is reported net of applicable bond premiums and discounts.
 Issuance costs are expensed when incurred.
 In the governmental fund financial statements, bond premiums, discounts, and issuance costs are recognized immediately.
 The face amount of debt or capital leases issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts are reported as other financing uses.
 Issuance costs are reported as debt service expenditures.